 - What your spending says about what you value.

-Invest in the continued growth, work, and sustainability of sound/movement/performance/installation artist, Paris Hurley, by making a one-time investment of any amount, or a recurring $25 monthly contribution using the INVEST/SUBSCRIBE buttons below.
+Invest in the continued growth, work, and sustainability of multi-disciplinary artist, Paris Hurley, by making a one-time investment of any amount, or a recurring $25 monthly contribution using the INVEST/SUBSCRIBE buttons below.

 All funds will support the general expenses associated with being a working class, multi-disciplinary artist:

 If you have access to financial resources, I invite you to participate in this way.
-You can also support/invest through attending shows, spreading the word, instigating dialogues about the value of art and the sustainability of artists, encouraging other artists to try this model, or by purchasing artifacts HERE.
+You can also support/invest through attending shows, spreading the word, instigating dialogues about the value of art and the sustainability of artists, encouraging other artists to try this model, or by buying artifacts directly from the artists you need + love.
 For more about the philosophy behind INVEST IN YOUR ARTIST, read on.

 What about the process?
 What about the research?
 What about the training?
 What about the exhale, the after, and the spaces between making larger works?
 What about those pesky basic living expenses?
 What about healthcare?
 Taxes?
 Retirement?